Why talking about emotions is good and how you can help

 How to help someone who is stressed, anxious or depressed?

-One of the most important ways to help others is to be compassionate to those around us.
+One of the most important ways to help others is to be compassionate and accepting to those around us.
 The definition of compassion is “to recognize the suffering of others and then take action to help.
 Compassion embodies a tangible expression of love for those who are suffering”.
 I think it’s important to realise that if we are aware that someone, we care about is having a bad day, feeling low, or anxious or suffering from depression, the best thing we can do is to be there for them.
 This could be by letting them know you are available to provide a listening ear or may be to simply just sit with them.

 We are all on this journey of life together and we are all going to have highs and lows so let’s have more compassion for each other.
 We never know what’s going on behind the mask a person wears, and we never know how a kind word might encourage and lift a person’s day, or how an unkind word, look or an action might be the ‘straw that broke the camel’s back’.